ygunayer/patmat/README.md

 # patmat
 An attempt at implementing pattern matching in JavaScript.

-**Note:** This project doesn't have enough tests yet, so use it at your own risk.

 ## What is Pattern Matching?
 Put simply, pattern matching is the act of checking whether an expression matches a certain pattern.
 Languages such as Rust, Scala, and Erlang implement this concepts as a core language feature, and while there is a [proposal](https://github.com/tc39/proposal-pattern-matching) to add it at some point, there's currently no such support in JavaScript.